 Factors that influence interpreter fees include certification levels required for the job, language, availability of interpreters, duration of the job, nature of the interpretation, mileage, travel time and/or lodging.
 Depending on the level of certification, there is usually a two hour to a half-day, industry practice, minimum requirement.
 Scheduling interpreter services in advance will help keep costs to a minimum.

-Advance scheduling, with as much advance notice as possible, will ensure local interpreters are hired.
+Scheduling with as much advanced notice as possible will ensure local interpreters are hired. will ensure local interpreters are hired.
 Hiring a local interpreter means you can avoid costs related to travel time, mileage and possible lodging for interpreters who travel across counties for assignments.
 If you are seeking to hire licensed court interpreters from the state of California, consider the fact that there are only so many for each language pair, within a specific region of the state.
 Avoid running the risk of interpreter unavailability by booking someone in advance.

 A translator converts the written text of one language into the text of the target language.
 An interpreter verbally converts the meaning of one spoken (source) language into the spoken (target) language of another.
 Simply said, interpreters speak and translators write.
 Each requires a distinct set of skills and aptitudes as well as mental dexterity and memory.
 Not everyone has equal capabilities.
 While some can translate and interpret, most can perform one but not both tasks.
 Even a smaller percentage of interpreters and translators can interpret, translate and sight translate.

 The cost of a translator depends on many factors: volume, language, turnaround times, whether formatting is required and technical subject matter.
 While most linguists charge a per word rate; some charge a per page rate.
 Although cost is important, it should not be the only consideration.
 You should consider who your audience is and how many people will come across the document.
 Is it for court, for publication or a reference piece for use within your organization?